Editorial · PetScored desk · May 15, 2026

 Wellness sold its flagship plant.
 Did anyone tell the rating sites?

+If you buy Wellness because the brand owns the plant that makes it, that reason quietly stopped being true.
 In June 2024, Wellness Pet Company divested its Mishawaka, Indiana dry-food production facility to United Petfood.
-For roughly two decades, Mishawaka was Wellness’s flagship owned plant — the answer to the “does this brand own its manufacturing?” question that vets, journalists, and rating sites have been asking for ten years.
+For roughly two decades, Mishawaka was Wellness’s flagship owned plant - the answer to the “does this brand own its manufacturing?” question that vets, journalists, and rating sites have been asking for ten years.
 As of last summer, the answer flipped.
 Most of the ecosystem hasn’t noticed.

 What actually happened